nkorobkov/nkorobkov.github.io/projects/bank.md

 - Was used by more than 400 students and 100 staff members.
 - Processed over 10 000 individual transactions.
 - Eliminated paperwork related to the economics game completely.
-- Allowed SSPM to be run by smaller number of people, by eliminating bank specialist role.
+- Allowed SPMS to be run by smaller number of people, by eliminating bank specialist role.
-- Was mentioned in grant application that resulted in over $1500 donation to the SSPM program.
+- Was mentioned in grant application that resulted in over $1500 donation to the SPMS program.

 ### Screenshots